Chapter 5 – Political parties and candidates (08/2021)

 The only exception to this policy is that the CEO allows candidates' representatives to photograph the Sequence number sheet – Advance Polls (EC 50109) when the advance polls have closed.

 Candidates, their representatives and electors are not restricted by legislation on the usage of mobile devices.
-However Elections Canada discourages their use in polling places.
+However, EC discourages their use in polling places.
 If the use of a mobile device results in the disruption of the voting process, the CPS or DRO should simply ask the person involved to leave the polling place.

 It is illegal for anyone, including an elector, to take a picture, make a video recording or copy in any manner a marked ballot.
 However, this prohibition does not apply to persons with a visual impairment who take a photograph or make a video recording of a ballot they have marked for the purpose of verifying the accuracy of the marking.

-After closing the advance poll, the poll clerk provides the names of electors who voted each day, using the Sequence number sheet – Advance Polls (EC 50109) (bingo sheet).
+After closing the advance poll, the DRO provides the names of electors who voted each day, using the Sequence number sheet – Advance Polls (EC 50109).
 This sheet does not include electors who registered on that day.

 Ordinary and mobile polls

-Similarly to advanced polls, for ordinary and mobile polls, the poll clerk tracks the names of electors who voted on polling day using the Sequence Number Sheet (EC 50111) (bingo sheet).
+The DRO tracks the names of electors who voted on polling day using the Sequence Number Sheet (EC 50111), similarly to advance polls.
 This Statement does not include electors who registered on polling day.

 Copies of this Sequence number sheet are made available to candidates' representatives, on request, once an hour throughout the day.
-The information officer at the polling place (or poll clerk if there is no information officer present) will collect the sheets from the poll clerk and sort them in order to distribute them to candidates or their representatives on request.
+The information officer at the polling place will collect the sheets from the DRO and sort them in order to distribute them to candidates or their representatives on request.
+At smaller polling places with no information officer, the DRO will provide these documents.

 The original sequence number sheets are returned to the RO after the close of polls on polling night.
 Copies of the sheets are to be available for all polling stations the next day at the office and provided to candidates on request.

-- directing any questions regarding the CEA or filling any electoral financial documents to the Political Entities Service Network (How to Reach Us)
+- Directing any questions regarding the CEA or filling any electoral financial documents to PESC (How to reach us)

-- submitting documentation to the Political Financing Sector and to the CEO, as appropriate
+- Submitting documentation to the Political Financing Sector and to ECHQ, as appropriate

-Table 6 outlines the RO’s tasks and responsibilities regarding political parties and candidates.
+Table 6 outlines your tasks and responsibilities regarding political entities.

 The election expense materials and tools outlined in the table below are available to confirmed candidates and their official agents.

-The Electronic Financial Return (EFR) software application is for use and reference by the official agent when fulfilling reporting requirements under the political financing provisions of the Canada Elections Act.
-EFR can be requested by sending an email to: EFR-RFE@elections.ca.
-If required, a Multimedia Kit, which includes a USB key containing the EFR application, can be obtained directly by the candidate or official agent, by sending an email to: FPTM-PFMK@elections.ca.
+The Electronic Financial Return (EFR) software application is for use and reference by the official agent when fulfilling reporting requirements under the political financing provisions of the CEA.
+EFR accessed through PESC.
+A copy can also be requested by sending an email to: EFR-RFE@elections.ca.
+If required, a Multimedia Kit, which includes a USB key containing the EFR application, can be obtained directly by the candidate or official agent, by sending an email to FPTM-PFMK@elections.ca.

 - Electronic Financial Return (EFR)